J.D., University of Houston Law Center, magna cum laude, 1994

 - California hospital.
 In a four-week arbitration in Los Angeles, obtained a defense verdict for a terminated design/build contractor against a large hospital system owner, with award setting aside wrongful termination and requiring payment by the owner of extra work claims and contract balance.
 Over $150 million of disputed claims involving issues of design errors and omissions, construction workmanship, delay and wrongful termination.

 - Marine port unloader crane.
 In bifurcated arbitration hearings in Cincinnati, Ohio, represented a Louisiana fabricator involving disputed claims of over $20 million for design errors, extra work, construction workmanship, delay, marine transportation and contractual insurance coverage.
 The matter included the resolution of builder's risk insurance coverage issues.

 - Justice center projects.
 Settlement of over $155 million in disputed claims for a large engineering, procurement and construction (EPC) firm working as a construction manager for two public projects in Las Vegas involving standard of care of the construction manager, design errors, construction workmanship, terminations and delay issues.

 - Refinery.
-Mediation of $1 million in damages for a Montana refinery owner against a pressure vessel fabricator involving defective welding and non-destructive examination (NDE), which failed to meet ASME VIII Code requirements.
+One-week arbitration for Illinois refinery owner involving $6 million extra work claim by contractor; and mediation of $1 million in damages for a Montana refinery owner against a pressure vessel fabricator involving defective welding and non-destructive examination (NDE), which failed to meet ASME VIII Code requirements.